jmamma/MegaCommand_Design/README.md

 ## Project Status:

-Updeate: New board has been designed and tested.
+Updete: New board has been designed and tested.

 1_0_2a11